Customs Civil Penalties Guidance: reviews and appeals against warning letters and penalty decisions

-If the trader decides they want a review they should write to the issuing officer within 30 days of the date of the warning letter or penalty notice, see ARTG3090.
+If the trader decides they want a review of an HMRC decision, they should write to the issuing officer within 30 days of the date of the warning letter or penalty notice, see ARTG3090.

 - If new information or argument is provided this will be dealt by the issuing/decision making officer in accordance with ARTG4630.
 If it is sufficient to resolve dispute, then they should take any action needed to close the case.